 stats URL listed in haproxy.cfg.
 You should see something like this:

 The Datadog Agent is open source software that collects and reports metrics from all of your hosts so you can view, monitor, and correlate them on the Datadog platform.
 Installing the Agent usually requires just a single command.
 Installation instructions are platform-dependent and can be found here.

 As soon as the Datadog Agent is up and running, you should see your host reporting basic system metrics in your Datadog account.

 Configure the Agent

 Next you will need to create an HAProxy configuration file for the Agent.
-You can find the location of the Agent configuration directory for your OS here.
-In that directory you will find a sample HAProxy config file named haproxy.yaml.example.
-Copy this file to haproxy.yaml.
-You must edit the file to match the username, password, and URL specified in your
+You can find the location of the Agent’s configuration directory for integrations (conf.d) for your OS here.
+In that directory you will find an haproxy.d subdirectory containing an HAProxy configuration template named conf.yaml.example.
+Copy this file to conf.yaml.
+Edit the file to match the username, password, and URL values listed in the